FedericoPonzi/distributed-systems-bot/Readme.md

 This bot has the following aims:

- 1. Tweet links from feeds of interesting websites
+ 1. Tweet links from feeds of interesting websites.
+[Done]
  1. Retweet and like "interesting" tweets
  3. Schedule posts based on a publication timetable (with exceptions - like "publish now"), made from a Telegram bot interface.
  4. Save every tweet in the database, to do some analysis - based on interactions.